‘Meno-Pot’ Belly and Morning Proteins: When, Not Just What, You Eat Matters

 We know because we’ve lived it too: trying everything over the years to get those stubborn pounds to drop, but they just seem to nuzzle in deeper and hang on tighter — especially in our midsection.
 Indeed, Robert Lustig, MD, bestselling author of Fat Chance (Buy from Amazon, $14.95), claims that research shows women see a 400 percent increase in thick belly fat between their 20s and 60s.
 And this visceral fat is the most dangerous type of fat the body carries.
 “Just four pounds of visceral fat is enough to make a person weight-loss resistant,” he adds.

-Perrine, as the executive editor overseeing health and wellness for AARP publications, hears from many of their 38 million members about the challenges of losing weight over 50.
-“The average American eats about the right amount of protein every day, she just eats it at the wrong time — all during the second half of the day,” he says.
-After poring over studies and talking to researchers, Perrine found the biggest predictor of weight loss over 50 was how much protein the person ate before lunch.
-Increase it to 25+ grams for breakfast and 7+ grams for a morning snack and weight drops!
+The best way to “wake up” an aging metabolism is to start your day eating a lot of protein, according to Stephen Perrine, who as the executive editor of health and wellness for AARP publications hears from many of their 38 million members about the challenges of losing weight over 50.
+“The average American eats about the right amount of protein every day, she just eats it at the wrong time—all during the second half of the day,” he says.

 Middle-age weight gain is fueled by loss of muscle.
 But women can outsmart that biological change by eating plenty of protein, which may help reverse muscle depletion and speed metabolism.
 The result: Your body shifts from storing fat to burning it.